Updated on

 Probably the most common misconception about a lease assignment is that you're completely off the hook.
 In actuality, you're only off the hook entirely if your agreement includes a clause that specifically releases you.
 Otherwise, you will be expected to return if the assignee stops paying the rent, kick them out yourself, and start living there again.

-To make sure your legal agreement includes the right clauses, make an airtight assignment agreement and sign it with your assignee before sending to your landlord.
+To make sure your legal agreement includes the right clauses, make an airtight assignment agreement and sign it with your assignee before sending it to your landlord.

 Put the rental application and the assignment agreement into an email and send it to your landlord.
 You can also include a cover letter describing what you are asking for in detail.
 The letter should reference any relevant state laws.